nipunn1313/repro_vercel_ts_issue/README.md

 # Suggested fixes

-I find it unusual that `vercel dev` is running typescript at API execution time.
+I find it unusual that `vercel dev` is running its own typescript at API execution time.
 I would expect it to
 - Run the version of TS in my repo's package.json (not the version bundled with vercel)
 - Run typescript on save (rather than after API execution)